GarrettMeldrum/spotify_dashboard/README.md

 # *Spotify API ETL Pipeline: Dashboard + Real-Time React Streaming*

 Introduction: After discovering the Spotify API and more specifically the recent listens endpoint of the API, I knew I wanted to store this information with a script and run analytics on it to dashboard to my personal website.
 I had done a bit of exploring online and could not find anything similar to gain inspiration from.
 So, I dove into the documentation and from there, began structuring how the project should be handled.
+This script will be containerized in a docker env that is hosted on my homelab.

 ## 1. Spotify API connection with Spotipy